top of page

 Transparency

-Does a typical consumer really know their chances of being protected by their insurance policy?
+Insurance companies are not very transparent regarding their policies.
+Does a typical consumer truly know their chances of being protected by their insurance policy?

-Even after considering a longer 50-year term of paying the insurance company their premiums, only 150 out of 1,000 homeowners would actually be covered.
+Even after considering a longer 50-year period, only 150 out of 1,000 homeowners would actually be covered by their policy.
 That's pretty dismal.
-It may be better if that money was saved instead in a separate bank account to cover potential damages (e.g., 50 years results in a $50,000 bank account compared to a total loss of money if paid to an insurance company).
+It may be better if that money was instead saved in a separate bank account in order to cover potential damages (e.g., 50 years results in a $50,000 bank account compared to a total loss of money if it was paid to an insurance company).

-To protect the consumer better, insurance companies should be required to provide greater transparency regarding the policyholder's chances of coverage, both at an annual and accumulated rate.
+Insurance companies should be required to provide greater transparency regarding their policy's chances of coverage, both at an annual and accumulated total rate.

 Forced Participation

-As the above example shows, it may be better if a person saved their money in a separate bank account than pay insurance companies their premiums.
-To determine which is better, policyholders should calculate the amount of money that they had paid on insurance and compare it to saving in a separate bank account.
+As shown in the example above, it may be better if a person saved their money in a separate bank account than pay insurance companies their annual premiums.
+If governments force their citizens to purchase insurance policies, consumers lose their ability to make a choice in the matter and it may cost them in the long run.

 Territorial Boundaries